ericguizzo/anti_transfer/README.md

 * xlswriter 1.1.8
 * configparser 2.19

-To install everything at one please run
+To install everything at one please run:

 ```bash
 pip install -r requirements.txt